Chapter 1 : Operation Mistletoe

 When James just grinned back at him, he slammed his book shut.

-“You’re going to torment the poor girl just so you can force a kiss?” he asked, voice rising.
+“You’re going to torment the poor girl just so you can try and force a kiss?” he asked, voice rising.

 “It’s completely immature and you wonder why she doesn’t fancy you!”
 Moony replied angrily.